peteroupc/peteroupc.github.io/estimation.md

 [^17]: Roughly speaking, a distribution is _subgaussian_ if the probability of taking on high values decays at least as fast as the normal distribution.
 In addition, every distribution taking on only values in a closed interval \[_a_, _b_\] is subgaussian.
 See section 2.5 of R. Vershynin, _High-Dimensional Probability_, 2020.

-[^18]: Wainwright, M.J., High-dimensional statistics: A non-asymptotic viewpoint, 2019.
+[^18]: Wainwright, M.J., High-dimensional statistics: A nonasymptotic viewpoint, 2019.

-[^19]: Deterministic (non-random) algorithms for integration or for finding the minimum or maximum value of a function are outside the scope of this article.
+[^19]: Deterministic (nonrandom) algorithms for integration or for finding the minimum or maximum value of a function are outside the scope of this article.
 But there are recent exciting developments in this field &mdash; see the following works and works that cite them:<br>Y. Zhang, "Guaranteed, adaptive, automatic algorithms for univariate integration: methods, costs and implementations", dissertation, Illinois Institute of Technology, 2018.<br>N. Clancy, Y. Ding, et al., The cost of deterministic, adaptive, automatic algorithms: cones, not balls.
 Journal of Complexity, 30(1):21–45, 2014.<br>Mishchenko, Konstantin. "[**Regularized Newton Method with Global $ O (1/k^2) $ Convergence**](https://arxiv.org/abs/2112.02089)", arXiv:2112.02089 (2021).<br>Doikov, Nikita, K. Mishchenko, and Y. Nesterov. "[**Super-universal regularized Newton method**](https://arxiv.org/abs/2208.05888)", arXiv:2208.05888 (2022).

 [^20]: J.A.
 Tropp, "ACM 217: Probability in High Dimensions", Caltech CMS Lecture Notes 2021-01, Pasadena, March 2021.
 Corrected March 2023.